Osphena Approval History

 Osphena (ospemifene) is an estrogen agonist/antagonist indicated for the treatment of moderate to severe dyspareunia, a symptom of vulvar and vaginal atrophy due to menopause.

-FDA Approval History for Osphena
+Development History and FDA Approval Process for Osphena

 |Feb 26, 2013||FDA Approves Osphena for Postmenopausal Women Experiencing Dyspareunia|